Claims Handling Practices - Tennessee

 The Tennessee Department of Commerce & Insurance issues disaster recovery resources on the Department’s website: https://www.tn.gov/commerce/disasters

 Duty of Good Faith

-By statute, Tennessee imposes an “additional liability” upon insurers for bad-faith failure to pay claims promptly.
+A Tennessee statute imposes an “additional liability” upon insurers for bad faith failure to pay claims promptly.
 Tenn.
 Code.
 Ann. § 56-7-105.